Dansby Swanson Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.37 team ERA ranks 18th across all league pitching staffs.
+- The Pirates have the 18th-ranked team ERA among all MLB pitching staffs (4.36).

-- The Pirates will send Oviedo (3-6) to the mound to make his 15th start of the season.
-He is 3-6 with a 4.40 ERA and 71 strikeouts through 75 2/3 innings pitched.

-- In his last appearance on Friday against the Chicago Cubs, the right-hander tossed 4 1/3 innings, allowing four earned runs while surrendering eight hits.
+- In his most recent appearance on Saturday, the lefty threw five innings against the Milwaukee Brewers, allowing three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.